Becoming You With Julie

 5. Keep veggies submerged: Press them down with a clean spoon or tuck parchment paper under the lid to prevent them from floating and not getting covered by the brine (which can cause spoilage).

 6. Save the brine: Don’t toss leftover pickling liquid!
-Use in soups, marinades, or to add flavor to refried black beans or this healthy Mexican rice.
+Use in soups, marinades, or to add flavor to refried black beans or this vegan Mexican rice.

 7. Flavor improves with time: They’re good right away, but peak flavor comes after 24–48 hours in the fridge.